The urogynecology specialists at Norton Women’s Care evaluate and treat women with pelvic floor disorders and related problems, including:

 What is urogynecology?

 Urogynecology is a subspecialty of obstetrics and gynecology.
-Our specially trained urogynecologists at Norton Women’s Care have completed four years of residency training in obstetrics and gynecology, followed by a fellowship in urogynecology and pelvic reconstructive surgery.
+Our team of specially trained urogynecologists has completed four years of residency training in obstetrics and gynecology, followed by a fellowship in urogynecology and pelvic reconstructive surgery.

 Is incontinence a normal part of aging?